orlandorubydojo/binary_chop/README.md

 ```

+Note:
-Note: We are not worried about performance.
+- We are not worried about performance.
+- We cannot use any of Ruby's built in search methods.
+  Array#index, Array#include? etc

 Extra Credit
 ============